carbonext-tech/api-b2b-docs/docs/getting-started.md

 ## Creating account

-Let's start with a basic authentication so we can evolve with the other requests of our API.
+Let's start with a basic authentication so we can evolve with the other requests to our API.
 Access our [B2B site](https://b2b-hml.carbonext.com.br/auth/signup) in homologation environment to create a test account.

-To generate your keys and make queries in our API, it is necessary to buy at least one credit, you can register a test credit card without authentication to buy our VCU, fill in the form on the checkout page with card number `4242 4242 4242 4242` with any **CVC** and any future **expiration date**, add the number of **VCUs** you want to buy, click on **Comprar e continuar** and wait for the purchase confirmation.
+It's necessary to buy at least one carbon credit to generate your `client_id` and `client_secret` and create queries through our API, you can register a test credit card without authentication to buy our VCU, fill in the form on the checkout page with the test credit card number `4242 4242 4242 4242` with any **CVC** and any future **expiration date**, add the number of **VCUs** you want to buy, click on **Comprar e continuar** and wait for the purchase confirmation.

 :::tip keys generated